 - Is there anywhere in the home you will not go/will not inspect?

-In addition to roofs some inspectors will not crawl underneath a house or into small spaces so that is something you’ll want to know up front before ordering a Home Inspection.
+In addition to roofs, some inspectors will not crawl underneath a house or into small spaces, so that is something you’ll want to know upfront before ordering a Home Inspection.

-How Much Does It Cost?
+How Much Does A Home Inspection Cost?

-While the actual cost varies from city to city most buyers will pay between $300 and $400 for the report.
+While the actual cost varies from city to city, most buyers will pay between $300 and $400 for the Home Inspection report.
 Not bad when you consider the fact that they might find a repair that’s needed or something that needs to be replaced.
-Some home repairs can cost thousands of dollars; especially if it’s an electrical or plumbing issue.
+Some home repairs can cost thousands of dollars, especially if it’s an electrical or plumbing issue.

-When Do I Order The Inspection?
+When Do I Order The Home Inspection?

 Does A Lender Require A Home Inspection In California?

-The job of the Pest Inspector is to not only find bugs and animals but also if they caused any damage.
-And if they are present and/or caused some damage then the inspector will offer a way to solve and repair the problem.
+The job of the Pest Inspector is not only to find bugs and animals but also to determine if they caused any damage.
+And if they are present and/or caused some damage, then the inspector will offer a way to solve and repair the problem.

-Foundation Inspection Report:
+Foundation Inspection Report

-Will A Home Inspection Affect My Mortgage Rate:
+Will A Home Inspection Affect My Mortgage Rate?

-Tip On Completing The Home Inspection:
+Tip On Completing The Home Inspection

-Be sure to shop around and ask questions.
-In fact call at least three to four inspectors and make sure you ask them some good questions about what they do and what to expect.
-And if one or two of them seem like they’re “too busy” to answer your questions then just move on to the next.
-Hiring the right Home Inspector is an important part of the home buying process.
+Call at least three to four inspectors, and make sure you ask them plenty of questions about what they do and what to expect.
+And if one or two of them seem “too busy” to answer your questions, then move on to the next.
+Hiring the right Home Inspector is an important part of the home-buying process.